 If you can speak and engage your audience enough to listen and you can articulate your message in a way that gives them something of meaningful value and inspires them, you can rise up to the top 20% of the 20% of the world.

 I have been blessed to give up to 400 speeches per year for almost 48 years, so this is something that I have learned quite a bit about.
-I would love to share a few insights, practical tools, and tips that have helped me, and others, hone this craft.
+I would love to share a few insights, practical tools, and tips that have helped me, and others, hone this craft and overcome the fears.
 I am certain that it will help you too!

 If you prefer to watch the video, click below. ↓